wp-plugins/print-o-matic/readme.txt

 = How does one use the shortcode, exactly? =
 A <a href='http://plugins.twinpictures.de/plugins/print-o-matic/documentation/'>complete listing of shortcode options</a> has been provided to answer this exact question.

+= Where can I translate this plugin into my favorite language? =
+<a href='http://translate.twinpictures.de/projects/printomat/'>Community translation for Print-O-Matic</a> has been set up.
+You are <a href='http://translate.twinpictures.de/wordpress/wp-login.php?action=register'>welcome to join</a>.

 = Who likes to rock the party? =
 I like to rock the party.